Football Today

 Noni Madueke, Ezri Konsa and Marc Guehi notch first international goals as England ease past Serbia in Belgrade

-England produced arguably their best display under Thomas Tuchel in Tuesday’s 5-0 triumph over Serbia at Stadium Rajko Mitic.
+England produced their best display under Thomas Tuchel in Tuesday’s 5-0 triumph over Serbia in Belgrade tonight.

-Both teams were unbeaten in the World Cup qualifiers so far and occupied the top two spots in Group K ahead of kickoff.
+Both teams were unbeaten in the World Cup qualifiers and occupied the top two spots in Group K ahead of kick-off.

 England took control of proceedings early on and wasted no time pinning Serbia back in the opening exchanges.

-The Three Lions threatened through Declan Rice, Anthony Gordon and Harry Kane in the first 30 minutes before finally taking the lead 12 minutes from the interval.
+The Three Lions threatened through Declan Rice, Anthony Gordon and Harry Kane in the first half-hour before finally taking the lead 12 minutes from the interval.

-England doubled their lead two minutes later through Noni Madueke, who was played in on goal by Morgan Rogers, and the Arsenal man produced a composed finish to open his international account.
+England doubled their lead two minutes later through Noni Madueke, who was played in on goal by Morgan Rogers.
+The Arsenal man produced a composed finish to open his international account.

 Serbia headed into the interval staring down the barrel of a first home World Cup qualifying defeat since 2012.

-The hosts saw their woes further compounded within seven minutes of the restart when Ezri Konsa pounced on a rebound off centre-back partner Marc Guehi to score his first England goal.
+The hosts’ woes were further compounded within seven minutes of the restart when Ezri Konsa pounced on a rebound off centre-back partner Marc Guehi to score his first England goal.

 Any hopes of a Serbian comeback were extinguished in the 72nd minute following Nikola Milenkovic’s sending-off for a rash challenge on Kane.

-England quickly capitalised on their numerical advantage to grab a fourth goal courtesy of Guehi’s sweeping finish for another Rice delivery.
+England quickly capitalised on their numerical advantage to grab a fourth goal courtesy of Guehi’s sweeping finish from another Rice delivery.

-Ollie Watkins thought he had netted a fifth for his side six minutes after coming on as a sub, but the Villa man saw his goal ruled out for offside.
+Ollie Watkins thought he had netted a fifth for his side six minutes after coming on as a sub, but his goal was ruled out for offside.

 However, Watkins earned England a penalty moments later, allowing Marcus Rashford to get in on the act from the spot.